 Our world-class team of talented people works hard to bring you these podcasts!
-They include our hosts and sponsors listed below plus Abby Wright from Jamaica, Tess Paul from Kenya, David Swope from David Swope Audio., Debbie Feinberg from Jumpstart, and Hilary Lentini from Lentini Design.
+They include our hosts and partners listed below plus Abby Wright from Jamaica, Tess Paul from Kenya, David Swope from David Swope Audio., Debbie Feinberg from Jumpstart, and others listed on the Connect with Us page.

 Nan McKay, Owner of Nan McKay Connects LLC

 Nan has been President of Nan McKay and Associates, Inc. since 1980.
 She started Nan McKay Connects LLC in 2019 and has started 6 other businesses over the last 50 years.
 She has received numerous awards including the Allan Anderson Award of Merit from Minnesota National Association of Housing and Redevelopment Officials, the Section 8 Administrators Award, in 2018 the National Association of Women Business Owners' (NAWBO) Signature Award for Southern California, and in 2019 she was selected by NAWBO as the California Woman Business Owner of the Year.
 She was co-founder of Minnesota Women in Housing and has served on the Board of Directors for the National Leased Housing Association for many years.
 She has two buildings named after her in Minnesota, a 10-story elderly high-rise, the Nan McKay Building, and a family subsidized development, McKay Manor